 One of the tools to beat competitors is quality.
 If you are providing top-notch quality than that of your competitors, then you are going to have a competitive edge.

 Brand loyalty is no more nowadays until unless they maintain the quality.
-Six sigma is simple words is zero defects but 100% efficiency is not possible and hence it is something negligible or near to zero like 10,00,000 pieces will produce only 3.4 defective pieces.
+Six sigma is simple words are zero defects, but 100% efficiency is not possible, and hence it is something negligible or near to zero like 10,00,000 pieces will produce only 3.4 defective pieces.

 Read More: Project Management

 - 1 What is Six Sigma?

 - 2 How Six Sigma Works?